 But not anymore…

-Let us find out the best cooking oil in the Indian market.
+Let us find out the best cooking oil in India!

 Hello friends welcome to The Knowledge Hunt to make things simpler for you; I have categorized all the oils available in the Indian market into three categories on the basis of how healthy they are for consumption.